SidAltair27/Pacman-openGL/README.md

 Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please create a pull request.

+Installation
+Clone the repository.
+Install the required dependencies with npm install.

+Usage
+Run the project with npm start.
+Use the application as desired.

+Contributing
+Fork the repository.
+Create a new branch with git checkout -b feature/your-feature-name.
+Make changes and commit them.
+Push your changes to your fork with git push origin feature/your-feature-name.
+Create a pull request on the main repository.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.